 Throughout Lake Tahoe and in and around the High Sierra there are small pockets of communities; each of which host their own charm and personality.
 To help you find the perfect spot to call ‘home,’ we’ve provided you with some highlights below.

 With a classic collection of ski cabins and Swiss chalets, one’s first impression of the community of Alpine Meadows is a throwback to vintage Tyrolean.
-Blend that vision with recent architectural award winning residences and you have a true mountain community that is well known for its quiet peaceful and pristine setting just minutes from the popular Truckee and Tahoe City communities.
-The heartbeat of the residents and visitors from around the world is the iconic Alpine Meadows Ski Resort that has been sheltered from mass development and still holds its own old world charm with miles of ski run and good-old-fashioned guest service.
+Blend that vision with recent architectural award-winning residences and you have a true mountain community that is well known for its quiet peaceful and pristine setting just minutes from the popular Truckee and Tahoe City communities.
+The heartbeat of the residents and visitors from around the world is the iconic Alpine Meadows Ski Resort which has been sheltered from mass development and still holds its own old-world charm with miles of ski runs and good old-fashioned guest service.

 Incline Village & Crystal Bay

 Located on the pristine North Shore of Lake Tahoe in the state of Nevada, Incline Village, and its neighbor Crystal Bay offers some of the most diverse options for living the good life, every day.